Thak676/c_practice/README.md

 This is for my personal use, practicing C and C++.

 Compile binaries by running 'make' in the root directory of the project.
+The binaries will be compiled into the 'bin' directory.

 I intend to implement leetcode-style files with corresponding unit tests.